BREAD ET BAGUETTINES - Bread maker MOULINEX - Free user manual and instructions

 This step comes after selecting the programme, browning level and weight.
 The programme time is displayed.
 Calculate the time difference between the moment when you start the programme and the time at which you want your preparation to be ready.
 The machine automatically includes the duration of the programme cycles.

 For example, it is 8 pm and you want your bread to be ready for 7 am the next morning.
-Programme 11:00 using the + and Press the button.
+Programme 11:00 using the + and → buttons.
+Press the button.
 A beep is emitted.
 The timer colon blinks.
 The countdown begins.
 The operating indicator light comes on.

 If you make a mistake or want to change the time setting, hold down the button until it makes a beep.
 The default time is displayed.
 Start the operation again.

-With the delayed start programme do not use recipes which contain fresh milk, eggs, soured cream, yoghurt, cheese or fresh fruit as they could spoil or stale overnight.
+With the delayed start programme, do not use recipes which contain fresh milk, eggs, soured cream, yoghurt, cheese or fresh fruit as they could spoil or stale overnight.

 MOULINEX BREAD ET BAGUETTINES - DELAYED START PROGRAMME - 1